Infertility: Females

 Malformation of the eggs themselves may complicate conception.
-For example, polycystic ovarian syndrome (PCOS) is when the eggs only partially develop within the ovary, and there is an excess of male hormones.
+For example, polyendocrine metabolic ovarian syndrome (PMOS) is when the eggs only partially develop within the ovary, and there is an excess of male hormones.
 Some women are infertile because their ovaries do not mature and release eggs.
-In this case, synthetic FSH by injection or Clomid (clomiphene citrate) via a pill can be given to stimulate follicles to mature in the ovaries.
+In this case, synthetic FSH by injection or Clomid (clomiphene citrate) via a pill can be given to stimulate follicular maturation in the ovaries.

 Other factors that can affect a woman's chances of conceiving include being overweight or underweight, or her age as female fertility declines after the age of 30.

 Sometimes it can be a combination of factors, and sometimes a clear cause is never established.

 Common causes of infertility in females include: